recursivenomad/ki-lime-pi-pico/README.md

 license, the text of which should be found in [`LICENSE.txt`](./LICENSE.txt) in the root directory of this project alongside this `README`.

-*The license applies to all possible files contained within the directory it resides, including sub-directories, unless otherwise overridden by the presence of a more narrowly-scoped permission notice.*
-*No additional permission notices were present at the time of release.*
+*No additional/conflicting permission notices were present in the source repository at the time of release.*

 ----------------------